Guidelines for Library Collections at VCUarts Qatar

-In making selection and de-selection decisions, librarians attempt to insure that library collections as a whole are balanced in several important respects:
+In making selection and de-selection decisions, librarians attempt to ensure that library collections as a whole are balanced in several important respects:

 VCU Libraries is a member of several consortia, which enable expanded access to digital resources shared between the libraries in Richmond and the library in Qatar.
-Additionally, VCUQatar Library may consider individual subscriptions to digital resources that support the curricular and research needs of its constituents.
+Additionally, VCUarts Qatar Library may consider individual subscriptions to digital resources that support the curricular and research needs of its constituents.

 Materials donated to the library may be a useful component of the collection management program.
-VCUQatar Libraries accepts gifts in appropriate circumstances.
+VCUarts Qatar Libraries accepts gifts in appropriate circumstances.

-VCUQatar Libraries does not provide lists or appraisals of donated materials.
+VCUarts Qatar Libraries does not provide lists or appraisals of donated materials.
 Librarians and curators select gifts for addition to the collection in consideration of the gifts' physical condition and usefulness.
-In all cases the Library employs selection criteria stated in the collection guidelines.
-Ordinarily the Library designates added gifts for inclusion with other materials in established VCUQatar Libraries locations.
+In all cases, the Library employs selection criteria stated in the collection guidelines.
+Ordinarily, the Library designates added gifts for inclusion with other materials in established VCUarts Qatar Libraries locations.
 Separate locations will be created only if the materials are of unique importance or in a format that cannot be readily housed in any existing collection.
-Instituting a separate location requires the approval of the VCUQatar Director of Libraries.
+Instituting a separate location requires the approval of Director of Libraries of VCUarts Qatar.

 Collection assessment may result in the acquisition of additional materials for subject collections judged inadequate to support current academic programs.
 In the case of serials, titles of diminished scholarly significance or instructional relevance may be replaced by more useful subscriptions.
 Assessments may also identify materials to be moved to the Qatar National Library, to be deselected (withdrawn), or to be preserved in Special Collections.
-The following criteria guide librarians in these decisions:
+The following criteria guide librarians in the decision making:

 Curricular or program changes.
 Revision, expansion, or reduction of academic programs may necessitate that materials are no longer germane to the curriculum or of intrinsic scholarly significance and should therefore be withdrawn.

 Physical condition.
-Materials in a state of physical deterioration should be moved to the preservation area for repair or withdrawn.
+Materials in a state of physical deterioration are moved to the preservation area for repair or withdrawn.
 Insert Replacement in the event of damage.

 Usage.
 Materials in collections for a long period of time with no evidence of recent usage may be candidates for withdrawal.
 Items of scholarly, historical, or archival value should be retained, however.

 Cost.
-High-cost materials and materials of unique value may be housed in the Special Collections area for their protection.
-Serials whose prices increase substantially may decrease in value to the library; they should be considered for cancellation (Effective September 25, 2012: Items selected for acquisition that exceed 500 USD must first be approved by Collection Development Committee).
+High-cost materials and materials of unique value are housed in the Special Collections area for their protection.
+Serials whose prices increase substantially may decrease in value to the library and they are considered for cancellation.

 Preservation.
 Successful implementation requires tracking of means of control, object location, and agents of deterioration.
 The quality and physical state of all library materials are evaluated before accessioning to the VCUQatar collection.
 This applies equally to circulating material, reference materials, digital collections, special collections and archives.